kaguyabot/Kaguya/README.md

 - **New game: `$fish`!** Collect fish and hunt for the **Legendary Big Kahuna!** Fish may be caught, collected, and sold.
 - `Critical Hits` removed from all games.
 - `$tictactoe` removed (it was terrible anyway)
+- `$bugreport` will now simply reply with a link to the bug report Google form.